jralphur/bcm-laser/README.md

+# About Project
+This is a simple website for my father's laser cutting service for model airplanes.

+Live at `bcmlaser.com`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.